 heat the oil. put in the bay leaf, then the 3 garam masala (clove, cardamom, cinnamon). when they sizzle and release aroma, add the onion. stir and fry till onion is brown: lower the flame and cover after you throw in the onion, and let it simmer for a bit, then uncover, you’ll find the slices have gone soft, now raise the flame and stir frequently till onion turns golden brown, then a shade deeper.

-now add the ginger, garlic, turmeric powder, cumin powder, chilli powder, and sprinkle a little water. fry it all well together till the “raw” smell is gone, look for pleasant smell and a sticking to wok bottom. you may want to splash a little water from time to time as you turn the masala and it begins to stick, so that it all roasts nicely.
+now add the ginger, garlic, turmeric powder, cumin powder, chilli powder, and sprinkle a little water. fry it all well together till the “raw” smell is gone, look for pleasant smell and a sticking to wok bottom. you may want to splash a little water from time to time as you turn the masala and it begins to stick, so that it all roasts nicely. usually, i mix the three dry powders, turmeric/chilli/cumin, with a little water and set it aside for around 10 to 15 minutes, before cooking with it.

 then add the meat, stir and turn and fry it together. add salt, sugar, cover and slow cook on low flame. add a little water if needed. finally it should be a dry mince which can be stuffed. when it’s almost cooked, add the green chillies (optional but they do add flavour).